Copper Alloys in Architecture FAQ – Austral Wright Metals

 Application Data Sheet – Copper Alloys

 FAQ – Architectural Copper Products

 Due to the precise temperature, humidity and chemical requirements, it is generally not recommended that copper be artificially patinated in the field.
-However, there are field applied pre-patination systems that, with proper training, have proven successful.
-Currently there are sheet copper fabricators who may provide factory and field applied pre-patinationsystems under controlled environments.
+However, there is field applied pre patinated copper systems that, with proper training, have proven successful.
+Currently, there are sheet copper fabricators who may provide factory and field applied pre-patination systems under controlled environments.
 The patina is produced using patented chemical processes result in true patina chemical conversion coatings.
 Please ask Austral Wright Metals for details of these companies.

 Austral Wright Metals can supply samples of different alloys for consideration for architectural projects.

 How can the staining of materials by copper be prevented?